 We have calculated the spectral distribution of synchrotron radiation of accelerated particles using the formula

 where $I(\nu)$ is intensity of radiation and $N(p)$ the particle momentum distribution.
 Units of $I(\nu)$ and $\nu$ are unimportant here and we applied a constant equal to 1.

 In order to represent each set of spectra concisely we have introduced the vector ($\gamma_d$, $a$, $C$, $sp$).
-For instance, (20\_5, $10^2$, 3, pd) represents ten spectra of particles produced by a relativistic shock slowing down from Lorentz factor 20 to 5 with the parameter of the equation of motion equal to $10^2$, the upstream magnetic field fluctuations pattern measured by $C=3$ and particles crossing the shock from DOWN to UP for the third and following times.
+For instance, (20\_5, $10^2$, 3, pd) represents ten spectra of particles produced by a relativistic shock slowing down from Lorentz factor 20 to 5 with the parameter of the equation of motion equal to $10^2$, the upstream disturbances pattern measured by $C=3$ and particles crossing the shock from DOWN to UP for the third and following times.

 Fluctuations of the magnetic field downstream of the shock are unimportant now.
-They should be strong enough to allow effective reflections of seed particles.
+They should be strong enough to allow for effective reflections of seed particles.
 We have applied there $C_d=-\log_{10} 50$, where $C_d$ is the value of $C$ downstream of the shock.
-The parameter $C_d$ is a variable and $C$ a constant in Section \ref{sec:Fermi}.
+The parameter $C_d$ is a variable and $C$ a constant in section \ref{sec:Fermi}.